 In some cases, a motorcyclist's legs or arms are so severely crushed in the accident that they cannot be salvaged.
 Loss of limbs is a permanent disability, which changes a person's life forever.
 The injury victims usually need assistive devices (wheelchair, walking frame, crutches), modifications to their home and training for a new job.

-Spinal cord injuries require long term medical treatments and physical therapy for rehabilitation.
+Spinal cord injuries require long-term medical treatments and physical therapy for rehabilitation.
 Many patients are left with permanent paralysis.
-Others need to learn to walk again or never recover the full control over their body.
+Others need to learn to walk again or never recover full control over their body.

-One of the most severe and debilitating types of accident injuries are traumatic brain injuries.
+One of the most severe and debilitating types of accident injuries is a traumatic brain injury.
 The complications of this type of injury are horrific, from loss of memory and cognitive functions, to seizures and even coma and permanent vegetative state.

 Many people who suffered brain injuries after a motorcycle crash require permanent life care, either at home or in a specialized nursing facility.

-As the explanations above indicate, every kind of motorcycle injury requires medical attention and, in many cases, hospitalization.
+As the explanations above indicate, motorcycle accident injuries require medical attention and, in many cases, hospitalization.
 This means that the injury victim suffers economic losses in two ways:

 For most Americans, this double blow is almost impossible to overcome financially.
-Without assistance, they would sink in debt for many years to come.
-This is where personal injury lawyers step in to help accident victims seek justice and financial compensation from the responsible party who caused their bodily injuries and property damage.
+Without assistance, they would sink into debt for many years to come.
+This is where personal injury lawyers step in to help accident victims seek justice and financial compensation from the responsible party who caused their motorcycle accident injuries and property damage.